christophlieck/UnsemanticSiteProfile/readme.md

 NOTE: It is not necessary but recommended to install Ruby and Compass.
 If you prefer "classic" CSS skip this step.

 ### Install Ruby
 In order to install SASS/Compass you need to have Ruby installed on your machine.
-Mac OS users got Ruby pre-installed with their OS, Windows users may want to use this easy-to-use installer: http://rubyinstaller.org/.
+Mac OS users get Ruby pre-installed with their OS, Windows users may want to use this easy-to-use installer: http://rubyinstaller.org/.
 Make sure, you activate "Add Ruby executables to your PATH" when the installer prompts for it.

 ### Install Compass
 Once Ruby is present on your machine, you are ready to install Compass/SASS.
 Open a command line and enter